Trade Show Booth Design GuideDECEMBER 26, 2019| SpeedPro

 In these graphics, you’ll often find unique products, company accomplishments and other important information highlighted.
 As people will be viewing them up close, short-range graphics can include intricate designs, details about your company and longform copy.
 In effect, you want to tell a story about your company or services that visitors can understand and feel connected to.
 Once the graphics hook them, one of your representatives can complete the conversion process.

 Though you can have complex designs and longform messages, you still want to avoid overwhelming the reader.
-People visit lots of booths at trade shows, so you don’t want to make them feel like they have to put a considerable amount of energy into evaluating your message.
 The last thing you want is for people to lose interest.

 Ready to Craft Custom Trade Show Exhibits?